micro-community/development/docs/pages/tutorials/building-a-blog/the-post-service.markdown

 Let's insert two posts through the service we wote:

 ```
-micro call go.micro.service.posts Posts.Post '{"post":{"id":"1","title":"How to Micro","content":"Simply put, Micro is awesome."}}'
+micro call go.micro.service.posts Posts.Save '{"post":{"id":"1","title":"How to Micro","content":"Simply put, Micro is awesome."}}'
-micro call go.micro.service.posts Posts.Post '{"post":{"id":"2","title":"Fresh posts are fresh","content":"This post is fresher than the How to Micro one"}}'
+micro call go.micro.service.posts Posts.Save '{"post":{"id":"2","title":"Fresh posts are fresh","content":"This post is fresher than the How to Micro one"}}'
 ```

 ## Querying posts